Amadox/foxhole_wnnbot/README.md

 ## Foxhole - Warden News Network Discord Bot

-Reads War Correspondancy from the official Discord Channel and
+Reads war correspondence from the [official Foxhole Discord channel](https://discord.gg/S8mb6DS) and
 * analyzes it, tracking relevant statistics.
-* reports Warden Propaganda to other Discord Servers/Channels based on it.
+* reports Warden propaganda to other Discord servers/channels based on it.
+  * Currently active at [Syther's/Foxtrot's Discord](https://discord.gg/5SujEGJ), filtered for general EU servers only

 ### Installation